Setting Up Service-Aware Intake for AI Receptionist

 Can each service have its own scheduling link?

-Yes.
-When you configure a service with Schedule an appointment as the call outcome, you can assign a unique calendar URL to that service.
-Keep in mind the account-wide limit of 6 calendar URLs (see Calendar URL limit reached above).
+Yes!
+When you configure a service with Schedule an appointment as the call outcome, you can assign a unique calendar URL to that service, up to a maximum of 6 calendar URLs within your account.

 Can each service have its own SMS follow-up message?